CAPITALEYES® Finance acts as an intermediary to organise mortgage loans on behalf of individuals or businesses.

 Some lenders require brokers to also be a member of an industry body such as the Mortgage & Finance Association of Australia (MFAA).

-Mortgage brokers in Australia do not charge fees to customers.
-They are paid by lenders for introducing loans.
+Although some brokers get paid a standard fee, we do not charge you any upfront fees.
+We are paid by our lenders for introducing loans.

 This includes an up-front commission that is on average 0.66% of the loan amount and an ongoing trail commission that is on average 0.18% of the loan amount per annum, paid monthly.